The Atheist Bible, CC-BY Fabian M. Suchanek

 Conscience

 We have seen that a system of pacts and punishments emerges wherever humans have to live together.
 One particular instance of this phenomenon is a family.
 Children usually follow what their parents do or tell them.
 This has proven an evolutionary advantage, since the parents are examples of a successful strategy of survival.
 Furthermore, the parents have accumulated more experience, i.e., they have validated more theories.
 Finally, children are physically weaker than the parents and dependent on them, and thus the parents can enforce or prevent certain behavior.
-Now one of the first things that parents tell their children is to adhere to the pact of non-aggression that forms the basis of their clan.
+Now we can imagine that one of the first things that parents tell their children is to adhere to the pact of non-aggression that forms the basis of their clan.
 If the children do not follow the pact, the family risks being thrown out of the club.
+Indeed, parents usually ensure that cooperative behavior towards the clan appears to be the best of all possible available strategies for their offspring23.

 This leads to a mechanism where children are expected to follow norms.
 If they don’t, they are punished, and are taught to feel bad.
 Thus, most humans today have learned the basic ability to follow norms.
-This mechanism is still in effect through the process of education from our childhood.
-This process has formed our basic ability to adhere to norms — a phenomenon that we call “conscience”.
+We can hypothesize that this process has formed our basic ability to adhere to norms — a phenomenon that we call conscience.
+In this sense, conscience may have evolved as a biological tool to facilitate social interaction and collective survival24.

 The basic recipe for inner harmony: